-4. By letter filed September 8, 2015,1 the complainants appealed to this Commission, alleging that the respondents violated the Freedom of Information ("FOI") Act by failing to promptly provide them with the records he requested.
+4. By letter dated January 15, 2016 and filed on January 19, 2016, the complainants appealed to this Commission alleging that the respondents violated the Freedom of Information ("FOI") Act by failing to comply with their December 17, 2016 records request.